 I bring kindness and hope to the counseling environment of online Compassion Focused Therapy, and this modality has informed many of my other therapeutic approaches.
 While we will certainly incorporate the central tenets of CFT into counseling, I will also use CBT, mindfulness, ecotherapy, and coaching as needed.

 I am currently one of only 100 therapists to have attended the University of Derby’s prestigious program in Compassion Focused Therapy, which is a year-long intensive centred around theory, practice, and supervision.
 After being qualified in CFT in 2012, I was trained in Dr. Neff’s American variant, Mindful Self-Compassion.
 And since incorporating CFT into my practice, I have run groups in hospital, university, and other settings on such topics as shame, anxiety, and self-criticism.

 Though I continue to receive supervision from the original developers of Compassion Focused Therapy, I am now qualified to supervise and offer one-on-one training to other clinicians who want to incorporate CFT into their practice.
 If you’re a clinician looking for an experienced CFT therapist to guide you in practising CFT techniques and integrating it with other modalities, I am available to oversee your transition.

 Learning Compassion Focused Therapy not only changed my career in counseling but my relationship with myself.
 I know this modality works because I have witnessed first-hand its ability to transform an individual’s relationships with themselves to be kinder and more empathetic.

 Learn To Love Yourself The Way You Love Others

-If you’re curious about how Compassion Focused Therapy (CFT) can give you tools for overcoming anxiety and self-criticism, schedule a Free online CFT Test Drive to see how I can help.
+If you’re curious about how Compassion Focused Therapy (CFT) can give you tools for overcoming anxiety and self-criticism, schedule an Online CFT Test Drive to see how I can help.

 Clinicians, if you’re interested in using Compassion Focused Therapy with your clients and don’t know where to begin, I can help you learn how to incorporate CFT into your work.
-Schedule to complete a Free online CFT Supervision Test Drive and find out more.
+Schedule to complete an Online CFT Supervision Test Drive and find out more.